aschleg/Rpoet/README.md

 [PoetryDB](http://poetrydb.org) was created and is currently maintained by [@thundercomb](https://twitter.com/thundercomb).
 They blog about poetry and related technology and other topics at [thecombedthunderclap.blogspot.com](http://thecombedthunderclap.blogspot.com/).

 Please note, I am in no way affiliated with the creator of PoetryDB.
-My intention with `Rpoet2` is to help spread the word and hopefully increase interest in poetry and related projects that attempt to create a comprehensive databases of publicly available knowledge.
+My intention with `Rpoet` is to help spread the word and hopefully increase interest in poetry and related projects that attempt to create a comprehensive databases of publicly available knowledge.